-You may have noticed in the previous step that the relationship between breath pressure and output is linear.
-That is, a change in breath pressure produces a corresponding change in sound.
+You may have noticed in the previous step that the relationship between breath pressure and output is not linear (the line in the graph is slightly curved).
+That is, a change in breath pressure does not necessarily produce a corresponding change in sound.
 The "Curve" parameter makes it possible to change that relationship.